Audio Interfaces for iPad – 4 of the Best

 Here are four of the best audio interfaces for iPad currently available

-With every day, it seems the iPad has more to recommend it as a platform for recording, and the growing number of audio interfaces for iPad and their diversity are ample illustration of this.
+With every day, it seems the iPad has more to recommend it as a platform for recording, and the growing number of audio interfaces for iPad and their diversity are ample illustrations of this.

 With just about every major audio interface brand now offering at least one compatible device, it seems that Apple’s tablet is quickly becoming the first choice for mobile musicians.

 If you’re aiming to exploit your iPad for musical purposes, you’ll need to know which audio interfaces for iPad are the best for your needs.
 Here are four great choices.

 Focusrite has become more widely known in recent years for its range of excellent audio interfaces than the premium outboard on which it built its name.
 This is for very good reasons.
 Providing superb audio quality and preamps in affordable devices, they set a new standard for others to follow.

-The iTrack Solo is the first device solely pitched as an audio interface for iPad from Focusrite.
+The Focusrite iTrack Solo is the first device solely pitched as an audio interface for iPad from Focusrite.
 Providing a high-quality microphone preamp with phantom power, with great guitar inputs, into a compact USB unit can slip into your pocket to be taken anywhere and at well under £100 it ticks every box.
 As another nice touch, it’s also compatible with Mac and PC.